AElfProject/aelf-docs/docs/quick-start/vote-contract/index.md

 #### Implementing Create Proposal Function

-- Go to the comment `// Implement Create Proposal Logic`
+- Go to the comment `Implement Create Proposal Logic`

 - Check if the user is a DAO member (required to create proposals).

 - Create a new proposal object using fields from **`CreateProposalInput`**.

-- **`Update`** Proposals with the new proposal, increment NextProposalId, and return the created proposal object.
+- **`Update`** Proposals with the new proposal, increment `NextProposalId`, and return the created proposal object.

 Now, use the provided code snippet to fill in the **`CreateProposal`** function.